Softnet-Free/softnet-ms/docs/registration/regby-invitation.md

 ![]({{ site.baseurl }}{% link assets/images/image_2.2_2.png %})

-If you get the invitation URL itself, it might look like this:
+If you get the invitation URL itself, it might look something like this:

 ![]({{ site.baseurl }}{% link assets/images/image_2.2_3.png %})